Carpk/tic-tac-toe/README.md

 ## About

-Computer AI uses minimax algorithm for countering user submitted moves.
 Runs on Ruby 2.1.1 and Rails 4.0.4.
-Each user submitted move is set to server via Ajax request,
+Each user submitted move is sent to the server via Ajax request, Computer AI then uses the minimax algorithm for countering those submitted moves.

 ## Getting Started